 Rocketbirds 2: Evolution continues the good work that was started in 2012.
-The gameplay is solid but satisfying, although the focus on shooting sometimes feels a bit tiresome.
+The gameplay is solid and satisfying enough, although the focus on shooting sometimes feels a bit tiresome.
 Controls are good, as long as you use mouse and keyboard (aiming is quite clumsy with a gamepad).
-This is especially import as some boss fights can be quite challenging and require fast reflexes as well as clever use of weapons and tactics.
-With more unlockable items, a broad roster of characters and better puzzle ideas the singleplayer is becomes better in details but none of it sticks out of the ordinary.
+This is especially important as some boss fights can be quite challenging and require fast reflexes as well as clever use of weapons and tactics.
+With more unlockable items, a broad roster of characters and better puzzle ideas, the singleplayer becomes better in details but none of it is out of the ordinary.
 From an acoustic point of view, Rocketbirds 2 is without flaws.
 Sound effects are good and fit the comic art style.
-The voicing is almost without flaws and the soundtrack by LA-based rock band New World Revolution is the perfect match to action packed gameplay.
+The voicing is almost without flaws and the soundtrack by LA-based rock band New World Revolution is the perfect match to the action packed gameplay.